JureSeselj/tasty_blog/README.md

 ![Delete Comment]()

-*When users are logged in to the website and they have previously posted a comment or if the user is a superuser they will see the
-Delete and Edit buttons at the bottom of comments.<br>
+* When user is logged in to website and they have previously posted a comment or if the user is a superuser they will see the Delete and Edit buttons at the bottom of comments.<br>

 ### Delete Comment - 1